webfastercom/monitoring-integration-template/README.md

 ## routes
 We will parse the files in the routes directory, and will only parse the routes from them.
-Take a look in the server.js file for an example of how your routes will be loaded
+Take a look in the server.js file for an example of how your routes will be loaded (in theory, in practise this will be done dynamically)

+To make sure we are able to parse your route correctly make sure to only use get routers and include the end route comment (see the example route file)

 manually loading your routes with 'router.use' or 'app.use' is not neccesary, as this will all be done for you.